qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>`
 to tell QGIS more about your algorithm.
-You can for instance tell QGIS that the script shall be hidden from the modeller, that it can be cancelled, that it is not thread safe, and more.
+You can for instance tell QGIS that the script shall be hidden from the modeler, that it can be canceled, that it is not thread safe, and more.

 Best practices for writing script algorithms